Drive sales on autopilot with ecommerce-focused features

 Calling OLIPOP “the most important school supply” made me laugh — it’s bold positioning that parents will either love or eye-roll at.

-The code BACK2SCHOOL feels more memorable than generic discounts, tying directly to the season.
+The code BACK2SCHOOL feels more memorable than generic discounts and ties directly to the season.
 I also noticed it chose Cherry Cola for the hero image, likely because it’s the most kid-friendly flavor for lunchbox appeal.

 What stood out to me